 This type allows even sanding, faster drying, paint-friendly, but it has a tendency to shrink and will need reapplication of another layer.

-For larger holes in wood, polyester filler is used.
-It has an almost similar application with two-part epoxy, but it’s different as it reinforces the wood by brushing wood hardener, then by a resin.
+For larger holes in wood, the polyester filler is used.
+It has an almost similar application to two-part epoxy, but it’s different as it reinforces the wood by brushing wood hardener, then by a resin.

 Furthermore, it is best for wood that is already deteriorated.
 However, it involves possibly toxic wood hardener, tends to sag, and almost always requires a second coating.

 The parts of epoxies are combined into a dough-like consistency that may be molded before or after drying.
 It makes epoxy one of the best options for mending big holes.

 This can also repair big gaps in moldings, door jambs, baseboards, and wood trims.
 However, it will need a longer time for it to dry, unlike other quick-drying fillers.